The Fire Element

 Boundaries are an art, and if you constantly struggle with them, petition an acupuncturist to work on empowering your fire element so that it may function properly as your Temple Bouncer, artfully controlling who and what has access to your inner sanctum.
 For a botanical ally in the work of boundaries and bouncers, I recommend Skyrocket Flower Essence from Lotus Wei, flower ambassador of ‘NO is a full sentence.’

-Summer is peak Dionysus.
-Self love, freedom, food, sex, exstasis.
-The emotion associated with a healthy internal fire element is joy.
 Summer is the moment of the Great Flowering, and as such, is the time to do those things that make you say “why don’t I do this more often?”
-As a Priestess Of Austerity, I take the summer off of saturnine solemnity and do some work around joy.
+The emotion associated with a healthy internal fire element is joy, peak Dionysus.
+As a Priestess Of Austerity, I take the summer off of saturnine solemnity and do some work around joy and pleasure.
 What engenders it?
 What is blocking it?
 How can I access it in deeper, richer, freer ways than what compulsion and capitalism have to offer?

 One of my favorite writers on the Taoist lore of acupuncture points, Debra Kaatz, says this of Pericardium 8: